ballerina-platform/ballerina-spec/beps/lib-graphql/1472_graphql_attach_time_dispatch.md

-# Compile-Time-Resolved Runtime Dispatch for the GraphQL Engine
+# Attach-Time-Resolved Runtime Dispatch for the GraphQL Engine

 - Authors
   - Thisaru Guruge